Financial-Times/sso-support/_posts/2016-07-19-user-guide-p2p-idp.md

   2) Enter your email address but leave the password field blank and click ‘Sign in’

-  3) You'll be taken to your company's sign in page.
+  3) You'll be re-directed to your chosen FT article*
-  Enter your work username AND password (Please note: not your FT password)

-*(If you’re already signed in to your company’s account on your device/browser you may skip this section)*

-You will then be logged into your FT account and taken back to the content you selected.
+*(If you’re not signed in to your company’s account on your device/browser, before being directed to your chosen FT article, you'll be taken to your company's identity provider sign in page and asked to enter your work username AND password (Please note: not your FT password) You will then be logged into your FT account and taken back to the content you selected.

 # Notes
 * The new FT Single Sign On feature is currently only available on  [www.ft.com](http://www.ft.com) or our new website [next.ft.com](https://next.ft.com)